Contract Research and Consultancy

 - details of the work to be performed by the PI and the project budget (note that all Contract Research and Consultancy projects are subject to the University's overhead charge); and

-- the completed Contract Research / Consultancy Information Form duly signed by the Head of Department or the Faculty Dean, who is required to confirm, inter alia, the eligibility of the PI.
+- the completed Information Form for Research/Consultancy Agreements duly signed by the Head of Department or the Faculty Dean, who is required to confirm, inter alia, the eligibility of the PI.

 Upon receipt of all the necessary documents, RS / KEO will assist PIs in the following process: